puma13992/cinematography/README.md

   ![Edit movie form](/documentation/features/edit-movie-form.png)

+- Unauthenticated users are redirected to the homepage and receive an error message via an alert.

 - **Delete a movie**

   - If the user is the owner of the movie, he/she can delete it by clicking on the three dots to get to the drop-down delete icon on the single movie page.
   - Clicking the delete icon will delete the movie.
-There is no extra confirmation.
+There is an extra confirmation via a modal.

   ![Delete movie message](/documentation/features/message-movie-deleted.png)